Lady Xian: Family

 Among her children, only Feng Pu was known by name.
 He accompanied his mother into many battles, and like her, he was bestowed awards by the Chen emperor.
 Lady Xian had three grandsons named Feng Hun, Feng Xian, and Feng Ang.
 They were all bestowed awards by the emperor.
 During the Chinese New Year or other festivals, Lady Xian would take out all her gifts sent by the emperors of the Liang, Chen and Sui dynasties and placed them in the yard.
 She told her grandsons that "You all should be loyal to the emperor.
 I had served emperors of three dynasties with loyalty!
 All these gifts granted by them were the reward of my loyalty.
 So I hope you all can think about that and be loyal to the emperor.
 (Original: "汝等宜尽赤心向天子，我事三代主，唯用一好心。今赐物俱存，此忠孝之报也。愿汝皆思念之!").
 She asked her grandsons to be loyal to the emperor as she did.

 Main achievements

 Cultural development

-In the Southern and Northern dynasties, human trafficking was very frequent in this area.
+During the Southern and Northern dynasties, human trafficking was very frequent in the area.
 According to the biography of Wang Sengru in the Book of Liang, Wang Sengru was the Prefecture of Nanhai.
 Every year many foreign boats docked here because many people were sold in Gaoliang.
 These foreign businessmen traded their goods for people being sold here.
 At that time, many businessmen in this county made money by doing this trade, which the officials permitted and did not take any action to prevent it.
 When Lady Xian rose to power, she took efforts to promote Han feudal culture and successfully abolished the Li trafficking system.
 She told the Li people to do more good things and be loyal to the country.
 Moreover, she encouraged the Han Chinese's intermarriage to the people of the Li, which greatly promoted the ethnic communication and integration.